Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Introduction

-2) Inspired by the recent evolution theory (i.e., MLE) \cite{doi:10.1073/pnas.2120037119}, we propose a multilevel learning-based meta-framework for DES to exploit \textit{spatio-temporal} information (if available) on-the-fly to accelerate global convergence while maintaining meta-population diversity under the affordable cloud/clustering computing platform.
-Within this meta-framework, four following key design choices for DES are made reasonably, in order to balance search efficiency (w.r.t. convergence rate, absolute runtime, and diversity) and extra computing cost brought by distributed enhancements (e.g., distributed scheduling, load balancing, fault-tolerance on computing nodes, and data exchanges over the network, etc.) \cite{10.1145/3127479.3128601}.
+2) Inspired by MLE \cite{doi:10.1073/pnas.2120037119}, we propose a multilevel learning-based meta-framework for DES to exploit \textit{spatio-temporal} information (if available) on-the-fly to accelerate convergence while maintaining meta-population diversity.
+Within it, four following key design choices for DES are made reasonably, in order to balance search efficiency (w.r.t. convergence rate, absolute runtime, and diversity) and extra computing cost brought by distributed enhancements (e.g., distributed scheduling, load balancing, fault-tolerance, and data exchanges over the network, etc.) \cite{10.1145/3127479.3128601}.

-First, owing to its hierarchically organized structure, Meta-ES is well-suited to implement the multilevel meta-framework for DES.
-Generally, the (unique) outer-ES controls only strategy parameters, which parameterize the (typically Gaussian) search/mutation distribution \cite{10.1145/3377929.3389938}, while parallel inner-ESs evolve independent sub-populations (with different strategy parameters initialized via the outer-ES level) within each isolation time.
-Unlike all of previous Meta-ESs which employ \textit{fixed} strategy parameters for inner-ESs, here we use the computationally efficient LM-CMA as the base to learn the (local) topology, some of which are then collected to approximate the global topology at the outer-ES level.
-Refer to Section \ref{subsec:hierarchical_organization} for details.

-Second, at the outer-ES level, the mean update of search distribution may suffer from stagnation when the \textit{elitist} strategy from previous Meta-ESs is used (to our knowledge, this finding is dated back to Schwefel \cite{10.1007/978-1-4684-6389-7_46}).
-If only the \textit{multi-recombination} strategy is used \cite{ARNOLD200618}, it may suffer from the regression issue on some functions (e.g., Cigar).
-In our meta-framework, both the elitist and multi-recombination strategy are used in a parallel fashion, to enjoy the better of two worlds (see Section \ref{subsec:update_outer_es_mean} for details).

-Third, the global step-size (also called mutation strength) self-adaptation for DES combines the less-known Meta-ES strategy with the well-known cumulative step-size adaptation (CSA), in order to exploit both the \textit{spatial} and \textit{temporal} (non-local) information.
-As stated previously by Rudolph \cite{rudolph1992correlated}, the optimization/control problem of strategy parameters is multi-modal \cite{10.1162/106365601750190398} and noisy (from sampling).
-Although they sometimes can be seen as hyper-parameters when an offline perspective is used \cite{JMLR:v13:bergstra12a,10.1145/3067695.3076059}, strategy parameters themselves are usually controlled in an online fashion during evolution, in order to timely utilize (possibly) topology information to maximize convergence progress (see Section \ref{subsec:adapt_global_step_size} for details).

-Fourth, to keep a sensible trade-off between efficiency and stability for DES, we extend the collective learning strategy (originally proposed by Schwefel \cite{10.1007/978-3-642-73953-8_8}) to the distributed computing scenario mainly from the following two aspects: i) after each isolation time all evolution paths from parallel LM-CMAs will be aggregated (via weighted averaging at the outer-ES level) as the shared baseline to reconstruct initial covariance matrix for inner-ESs (i.e., LM-CMAs) of the next isolation time; ii) different LM-CMA structures, simply parameterized as the total number of evolution paths for CMA reconstruction, are adapted at the outer-ES level, in order to approximate the global geometry of the fitness landscape as soon as possible (see Section \ref{subsec:collective_learning_cma} for details).